hhaidrr/notes/product-engineering/theories/option_theory.md

 ### Primitive Pro Con Relationships
 We should also identify the relationships between pros and cons at a primitive level.
 Whether they are associatively mapped to one another.
-Whether some pros hae unavoidable iverse cons related to them.
+Whether some pros have unavoidable inverse cons related to them.
 If true, this gives us predictive power.

 Relationships give predictive power to know what to expect next in the problem-solution chain.